Irvinestown: GAA football

 St. Molaise's GAA Gaelic football team can trace its roots to 1918 when the team was represented at the county convention of that year by C. Browne, P. Rafferty and J. Maguire.
 Previously hurling was played with teams fielded by Tummery and Glassmullagh.

 As the national spirit of the time penetrated local areas, Irvinestown gaels wanted to express their nationality by playing Gaelic Football.
 The first recorded match was played at a sports day on 15 August against Fintona Pearses at Loughterash, Kilskeery and Fintona won by a 0–5 to 0–3 scoreline.
 The game was played in Kilskeery because of a ban on G.A.A. activities at the time meant that St. Molaise's home pitch, a field belonging to John Maguire at Drumharvey, was under the watchful eye of three hundred soldiers and R.I.C. who had cycled into the village from early morning suitably equipped for any ensuing trouble.

 The troubles of the 1920s disrupted the playing of league games and it was not until 1924 that Tommy Maguire, Jimmy Thompson and Father Lappin made efforts to get the game going again.
 A hall committee was set up to organise building a hall as a focal point for meetings, fund raising, etc. and St.Molaise Hall was officially opened on 13 September 1925.

 In 1924 the old football field at Drumharvey was no longer available so the club moved to a field on the Dromore Road for which they paid £10 a year rent.
 The cost of admission was 6d but nobody wanted to pay and spectators were content to stand on the road to view the game.
 Not to be out done the club made a large screen of meal bags sewn together forcing the spectators to come inside.
 St Molaise Park was officially opened on 11 May 1947.
 Eighteen months previously a group of men had travelled to see a game in Clones and were impressed with their new field and decided that Irvinestown should have one similar.
 They selected a site in Bridge Street costing £500 and after tender awarded the contract of preparing the field and surround to J.J.
 Scallon and Sons.
 Special trains and buses from all over the North ran into Irvinestown, for the opening which was performed by Mr Daniel O'Rourke T.D., President of the G.A.A.
 Tummery and Coa pipe bands were there to entertain the 10,000 crowd.
 The opening match was Lisnaskea vs. West Ulster selection, refereed by Johnny Monaghan, Ederney, followed by Roscommon (All-Ireland finalists 1946) and Antrim (All-Ireland semi finalists 1946) refereed by Jim Vallely, Armagh.

 Demography

 2021 census

-The town of Irvinestown encompasses the Erne_North_D Super Data Zone according to the Northern Ireland Statistics and Research Agency.
+The village of Irvinestown encompasses the Erne_North_D Super Data Zone according to the Northern Ireland Statistics and Research Agency.
 On census day (21 March 2021) there were 2,325 living in Irvinestown.
 Of these: